-- a) a focus on addressing the ministry needs of a local community - b) robust and comprehensive training in a flexible partnership training process - c) 'on the job' training, while being active and employed in a ministry role - d) recognition of a ministry within a particular context (which could be geographic, cultural or theological).
+- a) a focus on addressing the ministry needs of a local community - b) robust and comprehensive training and formation in a flexible partnership training process - c) recognition of a ministry within a particular context (which could be geographic, cultural or theological).

-LOMs are selected, trained and ordained by their presbytery, in partnership with the relevant PCANZ bodies in particular the National Assessment Work Group and Knox Centre for Ministry and Leadership.
+LOMs are selected, trained and ordained by their Presbytery, in partnership with the relevant PCANZ bodies in particular the National Assessment Work Group and Knox Centre for Ministry and Leadership.
 LOMs are required to engage in significant training and personal development.

 Within their ministry appointment, LOMs operate fully as ordained Presbyterian ministers, including chairing meetings, administering the sacraments, etc., as appropriate to their context.

-LOMs become full members of their presbytery at ordination, and hold responsibilities in the wider church.
+LOMs become full members of their Presbytery at ordination, and hold responsibilities in the wider church.
 LOMs are not automatically able to receive a call to a different ministry position.
-Any subsequent appointments require the approval of the presbytery (normally involving an interview with the Candidates Committee) to assess the suitability of the appointment and any further learning needs.
+Any subsequent appointments require the approval of the Presbytery (normally involving an interview with the Candidates Committee) to assess the suitability of the appointment and any further learning needs.
 LOMs may apply for NOM assessment, in consultation with the Presbytery Candidate Convenor.